specialtactics/laravel-api-boilerplate/readme.md

 If you would like to contribute to this project, please feel free to submit a pull request.
 If you plan to do any major work - it may be worthwhile messaging the author beforehand to explain your plans and get them approved.

 Please keep in mind, this package is only the template portion of the boilerplate, the other portion is [l5-api](https://github.com/specialtactics/l5-api).
+Before adding any new functionality you should consider whether it's possible at all to keep it out of this project and rather put it into l5-api, as that is preferred.

 ## Check out the documentation of supporting projects